layilin/SP23-33852/_annotations/book4.md

 149.459n The juice of each may be made into a pleasant cool drink; and, being distilled, yield an excellent spirit.
 Mobby or mobbie, an alcoholic drink made from the sweet potato.
 The origin of the drink's name is Carib.

 [plant] 149.462n mezamby.
-Gilmore identifies mezamby as probably *Cleome gynandra*, a plant native to the tropical and subtropical Old World.
+Gilmore identifies mezamby as probably *Cleome gynandra*, a plant whose native range is the tropical and subtropical Old World.

 [plant] 149.462n Jamaica prickle-weed.
-Might refer to *Amaranthus spinosus*, a plant native to the tropical Americas that is sometimes known as prickly callaloo.
+Might refer to *Amaranthus spinosus*, a plant sometimes known as prickly callaloo.
+Its native range includes Mexico and the tropical Americas.

 149.462n esculent.
 Suitable for food, edible.